 Newmont Corporation (NEM) Stock Sinks As Market Gains: What You Should Know

 Investors will be hoping for strength from NEM as it approaches its next earnings release.
-In that report, analysts expect NEM to post earnings of $0.33 per share.
-This would mark year-over-year growth of 175%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.37 billion, up 5.11% from the year-ago period.
+The company is expected to report EPS of $0.33, up 175% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.37 billion, up 5.11% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $2.38 per share and revenue of $11.85 billion, which would represent changes of +80.3% and +21.62%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for NEM.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for NEM.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 2.85% lower.
-NEM is currently sporting a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 3.03% lower.
+NEM is currently a Zacks Rank #3 (Hold).

-Digging into valuation, NEM currently has a Forward P/E ratio of 23.52.
-This valuation marks a premium compared to its industry's average Forward P/E of 14.27.
+Investors should also note NEM's current valuation metrics, including its Forward P/E ratio of 23.37.
+This represents a premium compared to its industry's average Forward P/E of 14.02.

 The Mining - Miscellaneous industry is part of the Basic Materials sector.
-This industry currently has a Zacks Industry Rank of 33, which puts it in the top 13% of all 250+ industries.
+This group has a Zacks Industry Rank of 34, putting it in the top 14% of all 250+ industries.

 Click to get this free report